 VRV is like a nerd-centric version of Netflix.
 It rolls several different streaming sites into a glorious burrito of geeky video content.
 The original VRV lineup consisted of Crunchyroll, Funimation, Rooster Teeth, Cartoon Hangover, Shudder, Mondo, Tested, Geek & Sundry and Nerdist.

 However, VRV has evolved significantly since its 2016 debut and has changed significantly since we first reviewed it in 2017.
 It now offers eight channels instead of nine: Boomerang, Cartoon Hangover, Crunchyroll, Hidive, Mondo, NickSplat, Rooster Teeth and VRV Select.

 Has VRV successfully staked out a niche for itself?
 How has it changed since its debut?
 Read on to learn everything you need to know about this geek-centric video app.

 Aside from the fact that VRV has more of a focus on geek culture compared to Netflix, the main difference between the two streaming platforms is the fact that only VRV offers free content.
 Unlike Netflix, VRV offers an abundance of ad-supported free videos to go with the premium videos that only paid subscribers can access.

-On VRV you can surf through free anime, horror flicks, oddball animated comedies for adults and science shows.
+On VRV you can surf through free anime, oddball animated comedies for adults and science shows.
 What you won’t find, however, is mainstream content like soap operas, rom-coms, documentaries, police procedurals and blockbuster movies.